toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 Being a Linux user, I'd say you should always use the Linux newline format.
 It plays nicer with version control systems and slightly easier to convert to and from the other two platforms, OSX and Windows.

-If you work with CSV files a lot, find a good conversion tool for your platform to convert the text into either DOS mode or Linux.
-Terminal users have a program called `dos2unix` and `unix2dos` which handles those transformations easily and quickly.
-Those programs also exist for DOS `cmd` terminal.
+If you work with CSV files a lot, find a good conversion tool to convert the text into either DOS mode or Linux.
+Terminal users both Linux and DOS have a program called `dos2unix` and `unix2dos` which handles those transformations easily and quickly.

-### Enclose with Double Quotes
+### Enclose Fields with Double Quotes
 <figure>
 <img width="320" src="http://webdesignledger.com/wp-content/uploads/2010/12/apostrophe-quotation-marks-01.gif">
 <figcaption>http://webdesignledger.com/wp-content/uploads/2010/12/apostrophe-quotation-marks-01.gif</figcaption>